-While most brides understand the importance of quality wedding photography and jump at the chance at taking engagement photos, some brides hesitate before scheduling a bridal portrait session.
+While most brides understand the importance of beautiful wedding photography and jump at the chance at taking engagement photos, some hesitate before scheduling a bridal portrait session.

 These are valid questions.
-It’s actually fair to have a TON of questions while you’re planning your wedding.
-Google is a bride’s best friend, because after all, you’ve never done this before!
+It’s normal to have a TON of questions while you’re planning your wedding.

-So that’s where I come in.
-I’ve photographed many weddings, and I was recently a bride myself.
-So let me tell you why I’ve never seen a bride regret taking bridal portraits!
+I’ve photographed many weddings and was recently a bride myself, so let me tell you why I’ve never seen a bride regret taking bridal portraits!
 I’ve only seen brides have an amazing time and LOVE the extra portrait time!

 One of the biggest benefits to taking bridal portraits before your wedding is having the opportunity to test out the hair and makeup styles you plan to wear on your wedding day.
-Most people don’t often have their hair and makeup professionally styled, and it may be hard to imagine what will look best on you.
+Most people don’t often have their hair and makeup professionally styled, and it may be hard to imagine what will look best..
 Now is your chance to see the options and work with a professional to decide what will look amazing on you!

 Remember that your guests will have only seen your dress during the ceremony, and for most of that time, they’ve been looking at your side or your back.
 Walking into a reception to find a stunning portrait of you in an amazing location will WOW your guests, and your groom!

-Before your bridal portraits, you’ve only worn your dress a few times; in the store and at fitting appointments.
+Before your bridals, you’ll have only worn your dress a few times; in the store and at fitting appointments.
 These portraits are the first time you’ll wear your dress for an extended period of time, walking around outdoors and on a variety of surfaces.

 This gives you the chance to get comfortable moving around.
 You may also decide that your shoes are too tall, too short, or too uncomfortable to wear for a whole day.

 This one is a big deal!
 Your wedding dress is probably one of the most elaborate and expensive pieces of clothing you’ll ever own, so why limit yourself to wearing it only one time?